 The Kickstarter is planned to happen sometime in Q3 2019, and an exact date will be announced on or before next Friday, July 26th.
 The designer/publisher had hinted previously that they would announce the Kickstarter launch date a month out from launch, and the publisher has historically launched their Kickstarters on Mondays, so my best guess is that the Kickstarter will go live Monday August 26th.
 Hopefully as we get closer to the Kickstarter we’ll learn more details about the game (apparently a big interview about the game is going to be released on July 26th as well), and it will live up to the hype it has built up in my head!

 Update 7/19 – The King of Average posted a preview video that has some additional details about the game, along with new card and title art we haven’t seen before!
 Also as part of this video is a puzzle for the launch date of the Kickstarter.
-If I’m solving the puzzle correctly, twelve points in the video are timestamped with a number from 1-12.
-The 5 is tilted and the 8 is upside down, which leads me to believe the Kickstarter launch date is actually going to be August 5 (which still lines up with my theory that their Kickstarter would launch on a Monday)!
+If I’m solving the puzzle correctly, twelve points in the video are timestamped with a number from 1-12, and the timestamps are also listed in the description of the video.
+However, the timestamp for “9”, which is at 8:07 in the video, is mistakenly listed as 9:09 in the description, which leads me to believe the Kickstarter launch date is actually going to be September 9 (which still lines up with my theory that their Kickstarter would launch on a Monday)!

 #2 – KINGDOM DEATH: MONSTER – GAMBLER’S CHEST